Last updated on December 9th, 2021

 Investments in US oil drilling can give investors deductions based on the amount of drilling costs.

-10. Make sure to comply with the new IRS crypto guidance
+9. Make sure to comply with IRS crypto guidance

-11. Consider the potential tax implications of a Biden presidency
+10. Consider the potential implications of a new tax bill

 Year-end tax planning is important for expats

-Set up a call with your accountant to go over any steps you should take before the end of the year.
+Set up a call with your accountant to go over any general steps you should take before the end of the year or ask your accountant about the tax and financial planning services we now offer.